AlgoWiki/AlgoWiki/Binary search.md

 ...

 **Binary search** is an algorithm technique based on the [Divide and conquer]() paradigm.
-The most common example of binary search is to find an element in a sorted array, which takes time logarithmic in the size of the input array.
+The most common example of binary search is to find an element in a sorted array in logarithmic time.

 ## Description
 Suppose you have an array $A$ of $n$ objects, and a predicate function $P$, such that for each element $a\in A$, $P(a)$ returns either $\mathrm{true}$ or $\mathrm{false}$.
 Thus $P$ tests some property of the elements in $A$.